pedroceciliocn/pedroceciliocn/README.md

 ### Hi there 👋, my name is Pedro

-I am an Information Systems undergraduate student starting a journey (maybe slowly or even a little lazy) of learning in the field of science/data analysis.
+I am an Information Systems undergraduate student starting a journey of learning in the field of science/data analysis.

 Skills: Pro Evolution Soccer /  talk about random stuff / R / Python